 Out on the Lake, there was no wind and the paddlers could travel steadily in a straight line for the far shore.
 Already the men had learned the long, steady paddle stroke of experienced canoe men and Ed had picked up the trick of switching sides with his paddle without interrupting his rhythm.
 They found the Tippo Lake portage with ease.

-It was now well into the month of August, and Fred and Ed noticed that the nights were becoming cooler and the days shorter.
+It was now well into August, and Fred and Ed noticed that the nights were becoming cooler and the days shorter.

 They were thus spurred on their way to build their cabin before the trapping season officially opened on the first of November.
 They took a light load and their dogs and paddled across Tippo Lake.
 They found the outlet of the Lake, but when they entered the creek they found, to their great dismay, that the stream bed was choked with entangled grey willows and quite dry except for a pool of stagnant, grass-grown water here and there.
 At first, they attempted to Portage from pool to pool as they had done on the Crooked River.
 Finally, they concluded that it was impossible to canoe at all on this creek: if they were to find a navigable waterway, they must portage everything from where they were now stranded.

-The men ruefully came to the realization that the advice of their friend in Big River, although valid in a season of high water, had proven terribly misleading under the present conditions.
-By now they had no doubt that they should have proceeded from Beauval to Ile-a-la-Crosse Lake, and thence down the Churchill River, in spite of the rapids and their inexperience.
+The men ruefully realized that the advice of their friend in Big River, although valid in a season of high water, had proven misleading under the present conditions.
+By now they did not doubt that they should have proceeded from Beauval to Ile-a-la-Crosse Lake, and thence down the Churchill River, despite the rapids and their inexperience.

 They began to portage the canoe and their goods through the bush, following the general direction of the creek northward through a burned-over area where they had to chop away windfalls or step over them.
 They spent a particularly gruelling week here, carrying their freight so far, then returning for the canoe.
 They discovered that the Tippo Creek sandflies swarmed in even larger clouds than those at the Crooked River and were every bit as ravenous.